riverock/ruby-quiz/README.md

 # Instructions

+To run the quiz, be sure you are in the path of the app:
+1. Extract your words list if zipped, as the file needs to be named 'words' (no extension).
+2. Place your word list file in the root of the app ( ruby-quiz/words )
+3. In your terminal, run the command:
+    ```
+   ruby -I . -r "engine" -e "Engine.run"
+    ```
+4. Depending on how many words you have it could take a while.

+###Original Instructions:
 There's no correct way to
 solve this, and take as much time as you need...we're just trying to get a look at your coding style and thought process.